 - The chipmunk’s ‘bedroom’ in the burrow is extremely clean and tidy.

 - The average lifespan for a chipmunk is 3 years.

 - The golden-mantled ground squirrel hibernates typically from October and not emerging again until May.

-- Golden-mantled ground squirrels prefer to live alone after leaving its mother and siblings.
+- Golden-mantled ground squirrels prefer to live alone after leaving their mother and siblings.

-- They are often called a leopard ground squirrel, squinney and striped gopher.
+- They are often called leopard ground squirrels, squinny, and striped gophers.

 - They are not found in wooded areas

 - 13-Lined ground squirrels are true hibernators.
-Their body temperatures decreases to right above freezing and their heart rate decreases from the usual 200 beats per minute to 20 bpm.
+Their body temperatures decrease to right above freezing and their heart rate decreases from the usual 200 beats per minute to 20 bpm.

 - The squirrels touch noses or lips upon greeting which makes it look like they are kissing.

 - Some can jump up to 5 feet and leap over 10 feet and run faster than 8 mph!